easysoftware/developer-portal-devs/docs/Hello_RYS/Patch-management.md

 # Patch management

-*In this article you will learn how to use correctly Patch management tool*
+*In this article you will learn how to use correctly Patch management tool.*

 ---